fordanic/openslide-matlab/README.md

 INSTALLATION
 ================
 Add the folder and any sub folders to the MATLAB path.
 Also download source code or binaries for OpenSlide from http://openslide.org/download/.
 If downloading the source, make sure to follow instructions provided by OpenSlide for compiling the binaries.
 Remember to also add the folders of these libraries and the include files to the MATLAB path.

+If using release 3.4 or older, make sure to edit the openslide.h so that
+#include <openslide-features.h> reads #include "openslide-features.h" instead.

+When running openslide_load_library a wrapper header file will be created in the openslide MATLAB repository.
+This file is needed as wrapper to avoid some issues with gcc function attributes.

 LICENSING
 ================